so-lu/RAK8212_itracker_firmware_based_on_nRF5SDK15.0_freertos/README.md

 1. Overview

    This project is RAK8212 itracker firmware based on freertos and nRF52832 SDK 15.0.0, and perform a typical scence for sending and recieving data via NB-IOT.
 The internet is NB-IOT here, and the RAK8212 could be as the client or server.
-We use RAK8212 to be as a client and WisLTE as a server(details is in http://www.rakwireless.com/en/download/Cellular/WisLTE).
+We use RAK8212 to be as a client and WisLTE as a server.
 Shown as below

    ![](https://github.com/RAKWireless/RAK8212_itracker_firmware_based_on_nRF5SDK15.0_freertos/blob/master/20180827115712.png)